ReAct V3 Agent

 File Rehosting for Execution

-For code-generated programs, attachments are rehosted into the execution workspace at workdir/<turn_id>/attachments/<filename>, so generated code can read them as local files inside the sandboxed container.
+For code-generated programs, attachments are materialized into the execution workspace as local files inside the sandboxed container.
+Original prompt attachments resolve under turn_<id>/attachments/<filename>; busy-turn continuation attachments keep their event-scoped identity under paths such as turn_<id>/external/followup/attachments/<message_id>/<filename> and, more generally, turn_<id>/external/<kind>/attachments/<message_id>/<filename>.

 Artifact Size & Count Limits